Slovenia shamed on corruption by European watchdog

 And "considerable progress is needed" to strengthen protection of whistle-blowers blowers, it added.

-Slovenia was invited to update Greco on its progress by 30 April 2022, but is not legally obliged to do so.
+Slovenia was invited to update Greco on its progress by 30 April 2022.

+Greco told EUobserver countries members a legal obligation to implement its recommendations.

 Growing pressure